dechamps/WindowInvestigator/README.md

 ## TransparentFullscreenWindow

-This trivial tool simply displays a window that has the `WS_EX_LAYERED` and `WS_EX_TRANSPARENT` [extended window styles][].
+This trivial command line tool simply displays a window that has the `WS_EX_LAYERED` and `WS_EX_TRANSPARENT` [extended window styles][].
 It also makes the window full screen by setting its dimensions to be the same as the screen.
 This emulates a "sneaky" full screen window such as the GeForce Experience overlay window.

+If you pass the `"topmost"` command line parameter, the full screen window will also have the `WS_EX_TOPMOST` style, i.e. it will be "always on top".

 Note that this tool has only been tested in a single-monitor setup.
 The dimensions of the window might be incorrect on a multi-monitor setup.